Ensuring Platform Lift Safety

 At Stannah we believe in keeping our customers, other lift owners and operators advised of issues that may affect lift safety and the passengers that use them.
 Below is information regarding the risk of falls from height to employees/workers and members of the public.

 An emergency release key for unlocking the landing doors in a rescue situation will normally be part of the supplied equipment on a modern lift.
-Older equipment, where the landing doors may be unlocked without a special tool,are particularly susceptible to misuse and vandalism so consideration should be given to upgrading the release to a modern type.
+Older equipment, where the landing doors may be unlocked without a special tool, is particularly susceptible to misuse and vandalism.

 Misuse of platform lift landing doors

-As a platform lift owner you have a duty of care to ensure you lift is safe to use by others.
-The good news is there are checks you can put in place to reduce the risk to yourselves and others.
+As a platform lift owner you have a duty of care to ensure your lift is safe to use by others.
+The good news is there are checks you can put in place to reduce the risk to yourself and others.